 Talk to them about what real relationships are based upon.
 Disabuse them of the notion that all college students are part of the “hook up culture” and explain how overblown this is.
 This conversation needs to be serious, lengthy and explicit.
 It is a conversation that will cover some very uncomfortable ground and require more than one conversation.

 We need to tell our teens about any risks in our families, the skeletons that may still lurk in closets.
 They are going to college and need to know warning signs so that they recognize them.
 College is a time of stress, one of my kids described the emotional ride as “high highs and low lows.”

 They need to know when and how to reach out for help for themselves or a friend.
 Give them the facts that one in three freshmen suffer in some way with mental health challenges.
 They are not alone.

 4. Ask them to envision graduating.

-At 18 it may be hard to see themselves as 22, but ask them anyway.
+At 18 it may be hard to see themselves as 22 but ask them anyway.
 College is over, graduation is at hand, what will they want to have accomplished?
 What will they regret having missed?
-Maybe it is time for a college bucket list.
+This thinking exercise might help guide some of their time in college.

 7. Talk about sleep.

 Before my kids were going to college I nagged them to get into bed every night.
 It was perhaps an inelegant solution, but my high schoolers got 8+ hours of sleep a night.
 As this was not a long-term strategy, it was important that as they went off I told them about the wonders of sleep and how our brains, bodies and moods suffer without it.